johnsonzhang434/SeetGeek/docs/isaacreq.md

 - open /register
 - Enter a valid email in element `#email` (ex. `test@test.com`)
 - Enter aaaAAA111 into element `#password`
-- validate that there is an `#message` element that contains the message "email/password format is incorrect"
+- validate that there is an `#error` element that contains the message "email/password format is incorrect"

-## Test Case R2.P.2.12 - Missing number
+## Test Case R2.P.2.12 - Missing lowercase

 Actions:

 - open /register
 - Enter a valid email in element `#email` (ex. `test@test.com`)
-- Enter `aaaAAA!!!!` into element `#password`
-- validate that there is an `#message` element that contains the message "email/password format is incorrect"

-## Test Case R2.P.2.13 - Missing lowercase

-Actions:

-- open /register
-- Enter a valid email in element `#email` (ex. `test@test.com`)
 - Enter AAAA1111!!!! into element `#password`
-- validate that there is an `#message` element that contains the message "email/password format is incorrect"
+- validate that there is an `#error` element that contains the message "email/password format is incorrect"

 ## Test Case R2.P.2.14 - missing uppercase